 For the FDA’s very long list of hand sanitizers found to contain methanol and 1-propanol click here

-What to do about hand hygiene during COVID?
+What to do about hand hygiene during COVID and cold and flu seasons?

 - The CDC recommends washing your hands for 20 seconds with soap and water as your first choice for decontaminating them.